 One study found that women with breast cancer who took GLA had a better response to tamoxifen (a drug used to treat estrogen-sensitive breast cancer) than those who took only tamoxifen.
 Other studies suggest that GLA inhibits tumor activity among breast cancer cell lines.
 There is some research suggesting that a diet rich in omega-6 fatty acids may promote breast cancer development.
-Do not add fatty acid supplements -- or any supplements -- to your breast cancer treatment regimen unless approved by your physician.
+DO NOT add fatty acid supplements, or any supplements, to your breast cancer treatment regimen without your doctor's approval.

 Evidence is mixed as to whether EPO can help reduce symptoms of eczema.
 Preliminary studies showed some benefit, but they were not well designed.
-Later studies that examined people who took EPO for 16 - 24 weeks found no improvement in symptoms.
-If you want to try EPO, talk to your health care provider about whether it is safe for you.
+Later studies that examined people who took EPO for 16 to 24 weeks found no improvement in symptoms.
+If you want to try EPO, talk to your doctor about whether it is safe for you.

 High blood pressure (hypertension)

-Preliminary evidence suggests that GLA may help reduce high blood pressure, either alone or in combination with omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), found in fish oil.
+Preliminary evidence suggests that GLA may help reduce high blood pressure, either alone or in combination with omega-3 fatty acids found in fish oil, namely eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 In one study, men with borderline high blood pressure who took 6g of blackcurrant oil had a reduction in diastolic blood pressure compared to those who took placebo.

-Another study examined people with intermittent claudication, pain in the legs while walking that is caused by blockages in the blood vessels.
+Another study examined people with intermittent claudication, which is pain in the legs while walking that is caused by blockages in the blood vessels.
 Those who took GLA combined with EPA had a reduction in systolic blood pressure compared to those who took placebo.

 More research is needed to see whether GLA is truly effective for hypertension.

-EPO has gained popularity as a way to treat hot flashes associated with menopause, but so far studies have been inconclusive.
-If you want to try EPO for hot flashes and night sweats, ask your health care provider whether it is safe and right for you.
+EPO has gained popularity as a way to treat hot flashes associated with menopause.
+But so far studies have been inconclusive.
+If you want to try EPO for hot flashes and night sweats, ask your doctor whether it is safe and right for you.